gryphonmyers/weddell/README.md

 <a name="Weddell.Component.markup"></a>

 #### Component.markup : [<code>VirtualDomTemplate</code>](#VirtualDomTemplate)
 Stub property.
-Typically, components will override the markup property to provide their application's virtual DOM template function.
+Typically, components will override the markup property to provide their components's virtual DOM template function.
+The template function is passed both component state and the application's hyperscript implementation ('h').
+See the [virtual-dom](https://github.com/Matt-Esch/virtual-dom) docs for more info about this syntax.

 **Kind**: static property of [<code>Component</code>](#Weddell.Component)
 **Example**